 Hulu, now one of Netflix’s many competitors, was one of the first video streaming services to actively set out to compete with cable television.
 Unlike Netflix, you still had to watch ads like a normal televised program.
 But on the contrary to Netflix that allowed them to have a lot more current and more popular tv shows readily available on their service.

 Launching their streaming service privately months after Netflix, Hulu was a joint venture between AOL, Comcast, Facebook, MSN, Myspace, and Yahoo.
 NBC and Fox were the first channels to join Hulu.
-Hulu launched publicly March 2008.
+Hulu launched publicly in March 2008.

 HBO, already a popular subscription-based cable television station.
 Seemingly laying in wait for the advent of video streaming.
 Now even HBO has entered the fold with HBO Now.
-HBO Now is just HBO, but video streaming and no need for cable.
+HBO Now is just HBO, but video streaming and no need for a cable.

-Together, users who stream on a combination of all of Netflix, Hulu and HBO Now are unlikely to find a need for cable subscriptions, leading more and more streaming subscribers to cut the cord from traditional media.
+Together, users who stream on a combination of all of Netflix, Hulu, and HBO Now are unlikely to find a need for cable subscriptions, leading more and more streaming subscribers to cut the cord from traditional media.

-“Disney Plus will also house the entire film libraries of Pixar, Star Wars and its Signature Series and Disney Vault lines of classic hand-drawn animated movies.
+“Disney Plus will also house the entire film libraries of Pixar, Star Wars, and its Signature Series and Disney Vault lines of classic hand-drawn animated movies.
 (Think Bambi, The Lion King, Snow White and so on.),” reports Cnet on how Disney Plus is the brand’s answer to Netflix.

 For only $7 per month or $70 per year, Disney Plus is highly competitive to Netflix price-wise.
-Users will be able to streams from all of there devices, including mobile phones, tablets, computers, and smart TVs.
+Users will be able to streams from all of their devices, including mobile phones, tablets, computers, and smart TVs.
 Disney Plus is set to launch on November 12, 2019.

-Cnet also reported Christine M. McCarthy, Chief Financial Officer, Disney, alluded to the price per month of Disney Plus rising as the services bundles with other services.
+Cnet also reported Christine M. McCarthy, Chief Financial Officer, Disney, alluded to the price per month of Disney Plus rising as the services bundle with other services.
 Rumors of partnering with Hulu and ESPN to offer a discount if subscribers use two or three of the services.